mbusigin/disbatch/docs/Configuring.md

 #### Create MongoDB users for Disbatch if using authentication
+- Configure the permissions your plugin needs in `/etc/disbatch/plugin-permissions.json`.
 - If your MongoDB `root` user has a different name, passs that to `--root_user`.
   If no users exist yet, also pass `--create_root`.
 See the perldoc for more info.